We are currently moving our web services and information to Canada.ca.

 [The recipient] shall cease acknowledging the Government of Canada, including all uses of official Government symbols, upon the expiration of this agreement, unless otherwise specified.

 It is the department's responsibility to provide the approved form of acknowledgement and to ensure it is used according to the terms of the agreement.
-The department's FIP Coordinator or Communications Branch should be consulted to ensure the correct graphic files are provided.
+The department's Federal Identity Program Coordinator or Communications Branch should be consulted to ensure the correct graphic files are provided.

-Institutions exempted from the Federal Identity Program have greater latitude in selecting an identifying symbol; however, these institutions are strongly encouraged to follow the above approach when participating in an initiative with federal institutions that are fully subject to the Federal Identity Program.
+Institutions exempted from the Federal Identity Program Policy have greater latitude in selecting an identifying symbol; however, these institutions are strongly encouraged to follow the above approach when participating in an initiative with federal institutions that are fully subject to the Federal Identity Program Policy.

 Text credits should be brief and to the point.
 As illustrated in Figure 4, there is no rule for the inclusion of a text credit; however, a text credit is recommended when the Government is the sole contributor or where the symbol would otherwise be displayed by itself.
 Communications or official languages advisors should be consulted about the language requirements and wording of the text credit, if necessary.